viamrobotics/docs/docs/registry/_index.md

     "components",
     "services",
   ]
-description: "You can use hardware components or services that Viam does not natively support, by adding them through existing modular resources from the Viam Registry or by creating new modular resources."
+description: "Support additional hardware components or services by adding them from the Viam Registry or by creating new modular resources."
 no_list: true
 aliases:
-  - "/program/extend/modular-resources/"
+  - "/program/extend/registry/"
-  - "/extend/modular-resources/"
+  - "/extend/registry/"
   - "/extend/"
-  - "/program/extend/modular-resources/key-concepts/"
+  - "/program/extend/registry/key-concepts/"
   - "/modular-resources/key-concepts/"
+  - "/modular-resources/"
 ---

 Viam provides built-in support for a variety of {{< glossary_tooltip term_id="resource" text="resources" >}}: